benwmcdowell/VASP_POSCAR_methods/README.md

+Assorted methods for modifying VASP structure files.

-Add or remove selective dynamics from a VASP POSCAR file.
+add_seldyn.py: Add selective dynamics to a VASP POSCAR file.

 Different modes are:
      - number: specify the atoms to be selected by the index at which they appear in the coordinate list (ie one less than the number in VESTA)